- Konosuke Matsushita: Vitalizing the Division System (divisional system)

 Konosuke believed that as companies grow, they gradually become bureaucratic and hidebound.
 Inevitably, it becomes difficult to approach work with an open, flexible mind.
 Konosuke wanted his employees to work in an unfettered environment.

-At the 1970 management policy meeting, Konosuke spoke:
+At the 1970 management policy meeting, Konosuke spoke: "You can talk to me directly."

 I have often told our employees, “If you notice something, you don’t have to tell your boss.
 Go right ahead and tell your boss’s boss.
 You can notify your boss about it later.
 That will speed up communication in the organization.
 If it’s urgent, tell your boss’s boss, or go two levels up and tell his boss, or even tell me.”